-On the advice of the Library director, the Academy's Board of Governors and Preservation Committee members support and approve the Library's preservation policy.
+In their oversight roles, the Academy's Board of Governors and its History and Preservation Committee, based on consultation with and advice from the Library director, support and approve the Library's preservation policy.
 Library managers and their staff assist in implementing the preservation policy as appropriate to their roles and responsibilities.